 Labeling buttons and their functions

-Suspends drawing of labels.
+Suspend the drawing of labels.

-Displays the labels that could not be placed on the map.
+Display the labels that could not be placed on the map.

 You can change the color of the unplaced labels on the Labels tab of the Map Properties dialog box.